Woman charged after traffic stop

 Dougherty was arrested for felony driving while intoxicated, first-degree aggravated unlicensed operation, seventh-degree criminal possession of a controlled substance, refusal to take a breath screening test and unlicensed operation.

-Page 3 of 3 - He was arraigned in Marion Town Court and remanded to the Wayne County Jail in lieu of bail.
+He was arraigned in Marion Town Court and remanded to the Wayne County Jail in lieu of bail.
 He is to return to court at a later date to answer the charges.